Paragraphs and Essays

 The last sentence of the paragraph should restate the topic sentence to help achieve unity and coherence.

-Here is an example with information that does not support the topic sentence;
+Here is an example with information that does not support the topic sentence:

 Almost every aspect of modern life has been improved through convenience provided by modern technology.
 From the alarm clock in the morning to the entertainment center at night, everyday life is improved.
 The automatic coffee maker has the coffee ready at a certain time.
 People are more concerned about health issues and good air quality, so they have started walking or riding a bike to work even though they have the option of using a car or public transportation.
 There’s the convenience of washing machines and dryers, dishwashers, air conditioners, and power lawn mowers.
 Modern technology has made life better with many conveniences.